 - Sweating: odor, itchy skin, skin rash, eczema, pimples

-- Breathing: Running nose, coughing, sneezing, sore throat; a flue-like feeling
+- Breathing: running nose, coughing, sneezing, sore throat, flue-like feeling

-Therefore, many so called “probiotic side effects” are in fact signs that the body’s exit routes are being activated to remove unwanted substances.
+Therefore, many so called “probiotic side effects” are signs that the body’s exit routes are being activated to remove unwanted substances.
 Symptoms can be more severe if several exit routes are highly active at the same time.
 However, in the great majority of cases symptoms are mild, completely harmless and disappear after a few days or a week.
 Seldom longer.